PauloCastro1991/SleepChallenge/README.md

 Validation errors are captured globally, and the application responds with appropriate HTTP status codes (400 Bad Request) and detailed error messages, making it easy for API clients to understand what went wrong.

 ## Tickets
 The development of the Sleep Challenge follows a ticketing system for tracking tasks and features.

 Below is an overview of the key tickets implemented in the project:
+- **SLP-008: Include mood value check in DB script**
+    - Include mood value check in DB script.
+- **SLP-007: Adjust initial scripts**
+    - Move DDL and DML to isolate files
+  - Add IF NOT EXISTS clauses for table creation
 - **SLP-006: Add read me file**
     - Creation of the *README* file.
 - **SLP-005: Add Validations for SleepLogs and User**
     - Implemented validations to ensure data integrity.
         - User Validations:
             - A user with the same username or email cannot be added to the system.
         - SleepLog Validations:
             - A user cannot have overlapping sleep logs, preventing multiple logs within the same time range.
 - **SLP-004: Get 30-Day Averages**
     - Implemented the logic to calculate and return sleep data averages over the last 30 days.
         - The response includes:
             - The date range for the 30-day period.
             - Average total time in bed, average bedtime, and average wake-up time.
             - Mood frequencies based on the user's self-reported mood after waking up.
 - **SLP-003: Adjust POST /sleep-logs, Added Mood Enum & Implement GET Last Night's Sleep Log API**
     - Adjusted the POST /sleep-logs endpoint to support the Mood enum, allowing users to specify their mood after waking up.
     - Added a GET endpoint to retrieve the user's last night's sleep log, providing a convenient way to access the most recent sleep entry.
 - **SLP-002: Implement Initial Services and Controllers for Basic Interactions**
     - Set up the foundational services and controllers for the API.
     - Included basic interactions such as creating and retrieving sleep logs and user data.
 - **SLP-001: Set up Database Schema for Sleep Logger**
     - Defined the initial database schema using PostgreSQL.
     - Created tables for users and sleep logs with proper relationships and constraints.
     - Used Flyway for database migrations to ensure schema versioning and consistency.

+## Pull Requests
+All changes were merged from feature branch (e.g pcastro/SLP-001) to develop branch, please feel free to check it out [here](https://github.com/PauloCastro1991/SleepChallenge/pulls?q=is%3Apr+is%3Aclosed).

 ## Postman Collection